devalexandre/microservice-style-guide/README.md

 ```

 ## Polka Api Gateway
-Using the broker concept we have polka a very simple and fast library that can be used to create our gateway very quickly, making calls via broker in our microservices
+Using the broker concept, we have Polka - a very simple and fast library that can be used to create our gateway.

 [PolkaJS](https://github.com/lukeed/polka)